NixOS/nix/doc/manual/src/contributing/cli-guideline.md

 ## Naming the `OPTIONS`

-Then only naming convention - apart from the ones mentioned in Naming the `COMMANDS` section is how flags are named.
+The only naming convention - apart from the ones mentioned in Naming the `COMMANDS` section is how flags are named.

 Flags are a type of `OPTION` that represent an option that can be turned ON of